xDxOxCx/PraxisFortisWorkflow/replit.md

 The Vite configuration handles client-side routing and API proxying in development, while the Express server serves static files in production.

 ## Recent Changes

+- **June 25, 2025 - Supabase Integration**:
+  - Migrated from Neon database and Replit Auth to Supabase
+  - Implemented Supabase Auth with Google OAuth provider
+  - Updated database layer to use Supabase client instead of Drizzle ORM
+  - Created database tables for users, workflows, and templates
+  - Enhanced authentication flow with auth callback handling

 - **June 25, 2025 - Brand Updates**:
   - Updated application name from "Praxis Fortis" to "Workflow Optimization Tool"